2023 Hawaiʻi Invasive Species Awareness Month

 Monday, February 6th 6:00 pm – MYTHBUSTERS: Invasive Species Edition!
 “Nature will balance itself out.”
 “That can’t be invasive, it produces food!”
 “No one is doing anything about this weed!”
 Have you heard these statements in relation to invasive species?
 Well, we have too, and more!
 Tune in to learn about the myths and realities of invasive species work as our panel of invasive species experts share their perspective and some useful resources.
 Help us kick off 2023 Hawaii Invasive Species Awareness Month by setting the record straight and busting some myths about invasive species!
-Register to join this webinar HERE.
+Missed this talk?
+Check out the recording HERE.

 Monday, Feb 13th 11:00 am – 12:00 pm– “Wolbaci-what?
 Introducing [more] Invasive Species?
 Busting the myths of mosquito control, birds and avian malaria” Got questions about the need to import millions of mosquitoes?
 Or worried about the rumor that we are introducing new life forms?
 Join Luka Zavas and Allison Cabrera as they set the record straight about the tools being considered to suppress mosquitoes and save our endangered honeycreepers.
-Register to join this webinar HERE.
+Missed this talk?
+Check out the recording HERE.

 Tuesday, February 14th 11:00 am – “Talk Story with Animal Industry!”
 Were the phrases “wet market” or “spillover event” on your radar before 2020?
 For many, the Covid-19 pandemic opened our eyes to the potential devastating effects of zoonotic diseases.
 Who’s keeping our pets, cattle, environments and communities safe from potential epidemics, and who makes sure producers are following regulations to ensure a safe food supply?
 Join us to hear from the front lines of animal industry as Dr. Raquel Wong, Veterinary Medical Officer and Dr. Kim Kozuma, Deputy State Veterinarian for the Hawai’i State Department of Agriculture share their adventures protecting Hawai’i in the world of animal industry.
-Register to join this webinar HERE.
+Missed this talk?
+Check out the recording HERE.

 Wednesday, February 15th 11:00 am – “Wildfire Myths” Elizabeth Pickett from the Hawaii Wildfire Management Organization will talk about wildfire myths in Hawaii for HISAM 2023.
-Register to join this webinar HERE.
+Missed this talk?
+Check out the recording HERE.

 Thursday, February 16th 6:00 pm – “Invasive Plant Sales in the islands: What You Learn Will Shock You!”
 Hear from some of Hawaii’s Botanists and Invasive Species Specialists on the growing market of plant purchasing and the threat that you could be unknowingly bringing to the islands.
-Register to join this webinar HERE.
+Missed this talk?
+Check out the recording HERE.

 Friday, February 17th 12:00 pm – “Let’s talk about the mongoose”- Modern Biocontrol and Why We Need It This webinar features a panel of land managers and researchers discussing why we need to stop thinking of biocontrol as the mongoose and start thinking of it as an essential tool.
 Christy Martin from the Coordinating Group on Alien Pest Species will moderate the panel.
-Register to join this webinar HERE.
+Missed this talk?
+Check out the recording HERE.

 Tuesday, February 21st 10:00 am – 10th year of the Coconut Rhinoceros Beetle- How did we get here and where do we go?
 Find out how Coconut Rhinoceros Beetle is spreading and the work that is being done.
-Register to join this webinar HERE.
+Missed this talk?
+Check out the recording HERE.

-Thursday, February 23rd 10:00 am – “Kilo limu” Miscommunications between communities and managers Join Limu Legend Wally Ito as he discusses his work to revitalize communities and agencies in the knowledge and practice of limu.
-Register to join this webinar HERE.
+Thursday, February 23rd 10:00 am – “Kilo limu” Communications between communities and managers Join Limu Legend Wally Ito as he discusses his work to revitalize communities and agencies in the knowledge and practice of limu.
+Missed this talk?
+Check out the recording HERE.

-Monday, February 27th 4:00 pm – “Protecting Hawaii’s forests for watershed, wildlife, culture, and ʻōhiʻa” Forester J.B Friday will lead a panel of experts including Cali Crampton, Steve Hess, Ryan Perroy, Tom Giambelluca, and Nicolai Barca, to dissect misconceptions about our watersheds.
+Thursday, February 23rd 4:00 pm – “Protecting Hawaii’s forests for watershed, wildlife, culture, and ʻōhiʻa” Forester J.B Friday will lead a panel of experts including Cali Crampton, Steve Hess, Ryan Perroy, Tom Giambelluca, and Nicolai Barca, to dissect misconceptions about our watersheds.
 Have pigs have always been in the forest?
 Are all trees the same in the forest function?
 Can our forest birds adapt?
-Register to join this webinar HERE.
+Missed this talk?
+Check out the recording HERE.

 Tuesday, February 28th 6:00 pm – “What the %#@!
 Is this Plant?
 Plant ID Tips, Tricks & Myths” Molly Murphy (BIISC), Kevin Faccenda (UH Botany) and Chuck Chimera (HISC) will discuss plant ID resources and tips.
-Register to join this webinar HERE.
+Check out the recording HERE.

 CHECK OUT THESE VOLUNTEER OPPORTUNITIES IN YOUR COMMUNITY!